-If individuals reporting their concerns within our organisation do not feel they have been acted upon then we support their right to report these concerns to social care services, the police, and /or the relevant regulatory authority.
+If individuals reporting their concerns within our organisation do not feel they have been acted upon then we support their right to report these concerns to the Local Authority Designated Office (LADO) (England and Wales only) social care services, the police, CQC and Charity Commission.
+They can also contact the MSPCC dedicated helplines and the charity Protect for advice and support.